 Outside Bridge Example

-To ensure your bridge device only needs inbound & local firewall rule sets, test traffic to a known bad host in both directions.
+To ensure your bridge device only needs inbound & local firewall rule sets, test traffic to a known test address in both directions.
 The following logging demonstrates traffic being dropped by the firewall rule-set in both directions by the TS-inbound firewall rule set.

 Positioning firewall rules